Propecia Side Effects

 In clinical trials, 1% or more of men who took Propecia suffered erectile dysfunction, decreased libido and/or ejaculatory disorder.
 Additional studies showed these side effects persisted in men even after they stopped taking the drug.

 - Decreased libido

 - Erectile dysfunction

-While lowering the body’s levels of DHT may correct hair loss, problems arise because this sex hormone is important for maintaining the structural integrity of nerves, smooth muscle, connective tissue and signaling pathways in the penis.
+Lowering the body’s levels of DHT may correct hair loss, but problems arise because the sex hormone is also important for maintaining the structural integrity of nerves, smooth muscle, connective tissue and signaling pathways in the penis.

 Loss of Libido

 Another side effect reported with Propecia use is a reduced interest in sex.
 In fact, loss of libido was the most common sexual side effect reported in a 2011 study of finasteride users published in the Journal of Sexual Medicine.